pyj-pd/minecraft-crafting-recipe/README.md

 Learn more about the recommended Project Setup and IDE Support in the [Vue Docs TypeScript Guide](https://vuejs.org/guide/typescript/overview.html#project-setup).

-# How to process recipe data
+# How to process raw data

 1. Download Minecraft client `.jar` file.
 1. Copy `data/minecraft/recipe` folder entirely inside that JAR file into `data/raw_data` folder in project directory.